-This is a sponsored post written by me on behalf of University of Maryland Carey School of Law.
+This is a sponsored post written by me on behalf of the University of Maryland Carey School of Law.
 All opinions are 100% mine.

 The University of Maryland Francis King Carey School of Law recently announced the roll-out of two new online master degree programs.
 One is a Master of Science in Cybersecurity Law, and the other is a Master of Science in Homeland Security and Crisis Management Law.